Dark Chords on a Big Guitar

 Dark Chords on a Big Guitar is the twenty-fourth studio album (and twenty-sixth overall) by Joan Baez, released in September 2003.
-The album is more rock-oriented than her prior releases, and it is mostly composed of work by Generation X songwriters, including Natalie Merchant, Ryan Adams and Steve Earle.
+The album is more rock-oriented than her prior releases and contains songs by Natalie Merchant, Ryan Adams, Steve Earle, and others.
 The title was taken from a line in Greg Brown's song "Rexroth's Daughter".
 Critics and listeners were surprised that Baez's voice had lost little of its original power and beauty, given that she was sixty-two when she made the album.

 The album, produced by Mark Spector, was recorded at Allaire Studios, Shokan, New York, from January to April 2003.
 Backing musicians included George Javori and Duke McVinnie.

 Baez dedicated the album to Michael Moore.